 - Dusty or fume-laden air can cause lung diseases, eg in welders, quarry workers or woodworkers. - Metalworking fluids can grow bacteria and fungi which cause dermatitis and asthma. - Flowers, bulbs, fruit and vegetables can cause dermatitis. - Wet working, e.g. catering and cleaning, can cause dermatitis. - Benzene in crude oil can cause leukaemia. - Many other products or substances used at work can be harmful, such as paint, ink, glue, lubricant, detergent and beauty products. - Ill health caused by these substances used at work is preventable.
-Many substances can harm health but, used properly, they almost never do.

-• Substances can also have dangerous properties.
+Many substances can harm health but, used properly, they almost never do. - Substances can also have dangerous properties.
 They may be flammable, for example solvent-based products may give off flammable vapour.
-Clouds of dust from everyday materials, such as wood dust or flour, can explode if ignited.
+Clouds of dust from everyday materials, such as wood dust or flour, can explode if ignited. - Legionella ACOP is enacted through COSHH and required the risk assessment of water systems to be reviewed for any changes by a qualified (external) competent agent

-Provide information on each substance
+Provide information on each substance, including:

 - Which substances are involved, and in what way are they harmful? - Provide information safety data sheets on each substance - Products in use may be 'dangerous for supply'.
-These products include common substances in everyday use such as paint, bleach, solvent or fillers. - When a product is 'dangerous for supply', by law, the supplier must provide a safety data sheet.
+These products include common substances in everyday use such as paint, bleach, solvent or fillers.

+• When a product is 'dangerous for supply', by law, the supplier must provide a safety data sheet.